Reusing steps with library checkpoints

 You can also use the icon in the toolbar after selecting a checkpoint to add it to the library:

-Once a checkpoint is made a library checkpoint it will be differentiated with a purple border and a library icon on the checkpoint along with a lock:
+Once a checkpoint is made a library checkpoint, it will be differentiated with a blue border and a library icon on the checkpoint along with a lock:

 # Managing library checkpoints

-To check what checkpoints you already added to the library, you can head to the library checkpoint view.
-To access it, go to the project dashboard and then click on the Library checkpoints
+To check what checkpoints you have in your library, you can head to the library checkpoint view.
+To access it, go to the Project dashboard and then click on the Library checkpoints tab.

 Each row in the list shows the name of the library checkpoint and other useful information such as the number of journeys that use the library checkpoint, as well as the last person who edited it (or the creator if there were no updates).